w32zhong/OPMES/README.md

 This is the repository of OPMES (Operation-tree Pruning based Math Expression Search).
 The code implements a prototype and is for demonstration only.

-The source repo is mainly for the code reference of our published system on [ECIR 2016](http://ecir2016.dei.unipd.it/accepted_papers.html), and source code is not intended to be update in this repo.
+The source repo is mainly for the code reference of our published system on [ECIR 2016](http://ecir2016.dei.unipd.it/accepted_papers.html), and source code is not intended to be updated in this repo.
+The next (rewriting) version is hosted at [https://github.com/t-k-/the-day-after-tomorrow](https://github.com/t-k-/the-day-after-tomorrow) and currently under development.

 Our paper can be downloaded from [here](https://github.com/tkhost/tkhost.github.io/blob/master/opmes/ecir2016.pdf) and you may find [this slide](https://github.com/tkhost/tkhost.github.io/blob/master/opmes/ECIR16-OPMES-slides-handouts.pdf) helpful to understand our system.